Irish-Merioles/Experiment-3---Pandas/README.md

-# 🐼 Programming Assignments - Pandas Data Analysis
+# 🐼 Programming Assignment - Pandas Data Analysis

 This repository contains my programming assignments for **ECE 2112: Advanced Computer Programming and Algorithms**, focusing on data analysis using the Pandas library.